brglackin/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Are there differences in activity patterns between weekdays and weekends?
-We assign a factor variable to each record indicating whether the record represents a week day or weekend day, and create a new dataframe with the extra column added to the original dataset.
+A factor variable was assigned to each record indicating whether the record represents a week day or weekend day, and a new data frame was created with the extra column in addition to the original dataset.

 ```r
 weekendDays <-c("Saturday", "Sunday")